 It also makes for a much needed bi-annual trip to the groomers.
 I prefer the de-shed treatment in which they give special attention to brushing out the shedding undercoat for a longer period of time.
 Shedding can take anywhere from a few weeks to over a month.
 Hairballs often litter the floor unless regular biweekly sweeping and vacuuming occurs.
 At the end of the week we always do a deep clean removing all pet hair and maintain as needed until the following Sunday.

 At first, baths will be difficult especially for a Korean meat farm rescue.
-Rumor has it the butchers sometimes boil the dogs alive and I believe this carries over into a deeply imbedded fear of water in Jindo meat farm rescues.
+Rumor has it that the butchers boil the dogs alive and I believe this carries over into a deeply imbedded fear of water in Jindo meat farm rescues.
 It helps to introduce them to water slowly and with patience.

 It was a traumatic experience for Mochi the first many times we gave him a bath.
 His aversion to water lasted well over a year despite many introductions to lake shores camping and riding passenger kayaking with us!
 The key is patience.
 Mochi would run around the house pacing and wiggle out of any hold knowing we were up to getting a bath prepared.
 Sometimes you just have to pick up your Jindo and carry them to the bathtub or shower.
 The poor thing may urinate out of fear, which happened several times.
 Trembling, fear induced biting, whining, pacing, panting may all ensue into a full blown panic attack.
 Always try your best to finish the procedure as fast as possible.
 They are quick to recover after a bath by licking themselves to their original scent.

-- Be noise conscious.
+Be noise conscious.
 Run the water for a tub before bathing your Jindo and run the water for a shower grooming session after coaxing them into the shower.

-- Use all of your positive behavioral queues.
+Use all of your positive behavioral queues.
 For Mochi that is his “Good Boy” voice with lots of pets and kisses in his favorite spots.